angelajburden/angelajburden.github.io/results/index.md

 For 10 data input parameters, lambda = 0.5, 2 hidden layers with 50 nodes each, a positive classification value defined as y_NN > 0.5 and 1000 iterations we recovered a test set accuracy of 92%.

 The classifications are shown below.
-The blue are the true positive results i.e. correctly guessed QSO, the green are the false positive, that is QSO that our network missed.
-The red are the correctly identified PLO (True negative) and the black are the PLO that were wrongly classified as QSO.
+The blue are the true positive results i.e. correctly guessed QSO, the green are the false negative or QSOs that the netork failed to identify as such.
+The red are the correctly identified PLO (true negative) and the black are the false positive or the objects that the network wrongly identified as QSO.

 {:.center}
 ![alt text](/images/hist_results_FT_PN2.jpg "classificartions")

 To inspect the locations in parameter space where the neural network fails the plot below shows:
     * the true distributions (grey underlying contours),
     * the true positive (top left),
     * true negative (bottom left),
     * false negative (top right), and
-  * false positive (bottom right)

-results as colourful contours.
+    * false positive (bottom right) results as colourful contours.
 The plots to the LHS show where the NN has guessed correctly and on the right show the incorrect guesses.
 From the plots on the right, it is clear to see why the NN made the wrong choice for a subset of the test data which doesn't lie in the same parameter space as the majority of that class (i.e. the contours are misaligned).

 {:.center}
 ![alt text](/images/TP_contours.jpg "contour_colour")

-The incorrectly identified objects (RHS) are too degenerate with the other class.
+The incorrectly identified objects (RHS) are very degenerate with the other class.

 Finally we show the efficiency of the algorithm when we change the positive classification limit from >0.5 to a range of values.
-The efficiency is defined as the fraction of objects in a particular class with y_NN > y_NN_min.
+The efficiency is defined as the fraction of QSO with y_NN > y_NN_min and PLO with y_NN < y_NN_min.
+For a cut off of 0.2 the QSO finder is >95% efficient and the PLO finder is around 80% efficient, that is PLOs are being identified as QSOs which is to be expected with such a low cut off.
+However at cut off 0.5, the efficiency of classification of both classes is >90%.

 {:.center}
 ![alt text](/images/efficiency_plot.png "efficiency")